Alternatives To Condoms | Smart Safe Choices

 Sterilization procedures provide a permanent alternative for those who no longer want children.

-• Tubal Ligation (for women): This surgical procedure blocks or seals fallopian tubes preventing eggs from reaching sperm.
+• Tubal Ligation (for women): This surgical procedure blocks, seals, or cuts the fallopian tubes, preventing eggs and sperm from meeting.

-Both methods boast near 100% effectiveness in preventing pregnancy but do not guard against STIs.
-Sterilization should be considered irreversible; counseling is often recommended before proceeding.
+Both methods are highly effective in preventing pregnancy, but they do not guard against STIs.
+Vasectomy also is not immediately effective; another birth control method is needed until follow-up testing confirms the sperm count has dropped enough.
+Sterilization should be considered permanent; counseling is often recommended before proceeding.

 Natural Family Planning Methods (Fertility Awareness)

-Natural family planning involves tracking fertility signals such as basal body temperature, cervical mucus changes, and menstrual cycle timing to avoid intercourse during fertile windows.
+Natural family planning involves tracking fertility signals such as basal body temperature, cervical mucus changes, and menstrual cycle timing to avoid intercourse or use a barrier method during fertile windows.

-Natural approaches carry zero side effects and no costs but demand commitment and do not protect against infections.
+Natural approaches carry zero medication side effects and little to no cost but demand commitment and do not protect against infections.

 Spermicide-Only Methods: Pros & Cons Explained